Exemptions from study requirements (for registered students)

 What if I am called for an interview

 The committee in charge of recognition may decide to invite you for an (online) interview in order to further clarify the nature and extent of your experience.
-You will receive an invitation with the time and modalities of the interview by email.
+You will receive an invitation with the time and details of the interview by email.
 If the committee has specific questions, these may be communicated to you in advance of the interview.
 Please be ready to answer these and other questions related to the documentation you have submitted.